chrishayesmu/dubover/README.md

 * Customizable formatting of chat timestamps
 * Improved visibility of chat timestamps, as well as the ability to show timestamps all the time and not just on hover

+(Following the complete redesign of Dubtrack's UI, some of these features may not be available.)

 # How to use

 Just install [Greasemonkey (Firefox)](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/) or [Tampermonkey (Chrome)](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en), then [click this link](https://rawgit.com/chrishayesmu/dubover/master/main.user.js) or visit the following URL: https://rawgit.com/chrishayesmu/dubover/master/main.user.js